llvm/mlir-www/website/content/users/_index.md

 AIEngine-based devices.
 Support is provided to target the AIEngine portion of the device, including processors, stream switches, TileDMA and ShimDMA blocks.
-Backend code generation is included, targetting the LibXAIE library, along with some higher-level abstractions enabling higher-level design
+Backend code generation is included, targetting the LibXAIE library, along with some higher-level abstractions enabling higher-level design.

 ## [MLIR-DaCe](https://github.com/spcl/mlir-dace): Data-Centric MLIR Dialect

 MLIR-DaCe is a project aiming to bridge the gap between control-centric and data-centric intermediate representations.
 By bridging these two groups of IRs, it allows the combination of control-centric and data-centric optimizations in optimization pipelines.
 In order to achieve this, MLIR-DaCe provides a data-centric dialect in MLIR to connect the MLIR and DaCe frameworks.

 ## [MLIR-EmitC](https://github.com/iml130/mlir-emitc)